langgenius/dify-docs/en/getting-started/install-self-hosted/environments.md

 This variable must be set before the first launch.

-You can generate a strong key using `openssl rand -base64 42`.
+Run `openssl rand -base64 42` to generate a strong key for it.

 #### DEPLOY_ENV